ufal/eyetracked-multi-modal-translation/README.md

 #### Preprocessed Data

 The folder ``preprocessed-data/`` contains the data divided into the 4 stages.

-The gaze and EEG recordings are in JSON format, the translations produced by the participants are manually transcribed and stored in a simple tab-delimited plain text file.
+The translations produced by the participants are manually transcribed and stored in a simple tab-delimited plain text file.
 Please see ``preprocessed-data/README.md`` for details on the file formats.

 ## Authors